MideTechnology/endaq-python/docs/endaq/calc_usage.rst

 RMS from PSD
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Calculating RMS of arbitrary frequency ranges is made possible with specifying `scaling='parseval'` in the `psd.welch()` method and then using the 'psd.to_jagged()' method.
+Calculating RMS of arbitrary frequency ranges is made possible with specifying :py:`scaling='parseval'` in the :py:func:`~endaq.calc.psd.welch()` method and then using the :py:func:`~endaq.calc.psd.to_jagged()` method.
 Note that the overall RMS is the collective RMS of the individual ranges.

 .. code:: python